 You’re being prepared isn’t just about your teaching strategies but also about what you want your students to learn.
 Is the content relevant?
 Will they enjoy learning with you?
 Can they be given the best opportunity to make meaning of the curriculum?

-Absolutely, the adequate preparation of course structure and supplementary learning materials and activities will help students to manifest the right mindset to love learning more despite the overwhelming situation we are in.
+Absolutely, adequate preparation of course structure and supplementary learning materials and activities will help students to manifest the right mindset to love learning more despite the overwhelming situation we are in.
 Thus, working in advance always puts on a good show of coherent course structure.

-In facilitating virtual discussions, as the online teacher you have to ensure the active participation of your students.
+In facilitating virtual discussions, as an online teacher you have to ensure the active participation of your students.
 Certainly, your appropriate course structure and parallel learning activities will set the tone and can help your students to tune in actively.
 In other words, of equal importance is the curriculum content.

 2. Rethink the way you communicate with students. – Be open to flexible changes to the curriculum and schedule

 Expect twists along the way to get your point across in a timely fashion!
 The necessary changes shouldn’t cause hullabaloo behind screens.
 This is how you communicate with your students.
 Well, you have to rethink your ways!

 Changes in the curriculum and schedule may happen.
 It’s unforeseen.
 Nonetheless, it shouldn’t let your online classroom shatter and cause a mare’s nest.
 Timely and effective communication is key.
 It’s paramount to online teaching.
 Not seeing your students physically shouldn’t be a reason why you can’t initiate constant communication with them.